wp-plugins/easy-image-slideshow/readme.txt

 == Frequently Asked Questions ==

-= Q) How to arrange the width and height of the plugin? =
+Q1) How to arrange the width and height of the plugin?

-= Q) Is possible to display different size images in the same slideshow? =
+Q2) Is possible to display different size images in the same slideshow?

-= Q) Is Where to upload my images? =
+Q3) Is Where to upload my images?

 [Answer](http://www.gopiplus.com/work/2012/06/20/easy-image-slideshow-wordpress-plugin/ "Answer")